Die Sprache verkleidet den Gedanken.

 ‘In the beginning was the word’.
 With the word men stand at the threshold of the knowledge of the world and they remain standing there if they stay attached to the word.
 (272)

-3. Wittgenstein mostly relied on visual metaphors like Bild (generally translated as ‘picture’) to describe how propositions correspond to reality/truth, but he also proposed a series of other analogies.
+3. Wittgenstein mostly relied on visual metaphors like Bild (generally translated as ‘picture’) to describe how propositions, construed in his formal terms, correspond to reality/truth, but he also proposed a series of other analogies.
 At one point he turned to the technologies of sound reproduction:

 §4.014 A gramophone record, the musical idea, the written notes, and the sound-waves, all stand to one another in the same internal relation of depicting that holds between language and the world.